 Monday, January 16, 2012

-TÁNAISTE Eamon Gilmore’s decision to close the Irish embassy to the Vatican was met with overwhelming opposition from the public with over 93% criticising the move.
+TÁNAISTE Eamon Gilmore’s decision to close the Irish embassy to the

+close the embassy was not.
 Writing on the embassy closure, one member of the public claimed Mr Gilmore had a "raw hatred" of the Catholic Church and compared him to Oliver Cromwell.

 Another claimed the Government was using the clerical child sexual abuse scandals as "cover" to wage a "vendetta" against the Church.